MicrosoftDocs/SupportArticles-docs/support/azure/devops/git-clone-push-operation-failing-devops-repo.md

 ### Solution 1: Disable the TLS/SSL verification

-If you've installed a local Team Foundation Server (TFS) and you want to disable the TLS/SSL verification that Git performs, run the following command.
+If you've installed a local Team Foundation Server (TFS) and if you want to disable the TLS/SSL verification that Git performs, run the following command.

 `git config --global http.sslVerify false`